-71% of respondents have changed their behavior because of ES constraints.
-This figure remains high, at 62%, for traditional funds and at 52% even for US traditional funds: strikingly, ES concerns change their investment behavior despite not being marketed as sustainable.
-One interviewee said that all institutional clients have ESG teams that engage with fund managers about ESG, even traditional funds; others mentioned client-specific mandates that impose ES constraints on traditional funds.
+72% of respondents have changed their behavior because of ES constraints.
+This figure remains high, at 62%, for traditional funds (52% even for US traditional funds): strikingly, ES concerns change their investment behavior despite not being marketed as sustainable.
+One interviewee said that all institutional clients have ES teams that engage with funds, including traditional ones, about ES; others mentioned client-specific mandates that impose ES constraints on traditional funds.

 By far the most common consequences of these constraints, each selected by approximately 30% of traditional and 50% of sustainable investors, were "avoid stocks we believed would outperform" and "avoid stocks that would improve portfolio diversification."
 One sustainable investor wrote that the EU Sustainable Finance Disclosure Regulation gives "an incentive for asset managers to try to create the greenest products to win money (rather than selecting companies based on expected outperformance)."
-Another stated that "due to our sustainable investment mandate ... our fund did not hold oil and gas companies in 2023, even though there was a clear argument as to why certain of these companies were well positioned for strong short term performance."
+Another stated that "due to our sustainable investment mandate ... our fund did not hold oil and gas companies in 2023, even though ... certain of these companies were well positioned for strong short term performance."

 25% of traditional and 32% of sustainable investors selected "engage with companies on ES issues that do not add shareholder value."
-Even if these issues are neutral (rather than negative) for firm value, engagement involves time and resource costs, as a future question confirms.
-One sustainable investor wrote that "firmwide commitments such as NZAM20 or UK Stewardship Code mandate engagement, which then becomes something we 'must' do rather than do because we believe an engagement will add shareholder value."
+Even if these issues are neutral (rather than negative) for firm value, engagement involves time and resource costs, as a later question confirms.
+One sustainable investor wrote that "firmwide commitments such as NZAM or UK Stewardship Code mandate engagement ..., which then becomes something we 'must' do rather than do because we believe an engagement will add shareholder value."